The EU AI Act: What It Demands, How Aracor Delivers

 It is in this respect that Aracor distinguishes itself.

-At its foundation, Aracor operates within a closed private environment, employing secured language models so that sensitive legal and financial data remain entirely under client control.
+At its foundation, Aracor operates within a closed private environment, employing secured language models so that sensitive legal and financial data remain under client control.

 On this page